tylly/ski_resort/README.md

 There will be extra emphasis on the user's chosen home resort, as well as the users chosen home region/state.
 There will also be a nav bar that will house New Resort, New Region, My Resorts(s) and login/logout tabs.

 On the new resort window page, the user can search any ski resport by name.
-They can then view this resorts stats, and choose to add it to their list of resorts.
+They can then view this resorts stats and weather, and choose to add it to their list of resorts.
 The same applies to region.

-On the My Resorts page, the user can rate and comment on their resorts.
 They can also select/change which resort is their home resort, which can also be done on the profile settings page.
 This applies to regions as well.
 A stretch would be to add the ability to upload photos to each resort on a users profile.

 ###